Personal Injury Attorney in Atlanta

 Whether it’s a car accident, a slip-and-fall in a parking lot, medical malpractice, or the result of a defective product, any kind of personal injury resulting from negligence is a frustrating, painful experience.
 If you’ve sustained a personal injury due to the wrongful actions of someone else, you may be entitled to compensation.

-The Atlanta, GA personal injury lawyers at Sherrod & Bernard, P.C., are prepared to vigorously stand up for your legal rights and aggressively seek compensation to make up for your losses.
+The Atlanta, GA personal injury lawyers at Sherrod & Bernard, P.C. are prepared to vigorously stand up for your legal rights and aggressively seek compensation to make up for your losses.
+Our proven track record includes recovering substantial settlements for accident victims, and our attorneys specializing in specific types of injuries can provide better representation than general practitioners.

-Schedule your free consultation today by calling our law firm or visiting our contact page.
+Schedule your free consultation today by calling our law firm at (678) 905 7854 or visiting our contact page.

 What Are the Most Common Types of Personal Injury Cases?